Hanseatic tour, MS De Nassau

 In the morning the barge will sail to the IJssel estuary and across the so-called border lakes of the IJssel to the fishing harbour of Harderwijk.
 In the 1500s, Harderwijk boasted the largest fish market in the Zuiderzee region and is still a fascinating old city to explore.
 From Harderwijk, you will cycle along Lake Veluwer where swimming, boating, surfing and fishing are favourite summertime activities.
 The longest cycle trip on the tour also goes past the woods and moorland near Elspeet.
 The night will be spent in Harderwijk’s lovely old fishing harbour.

 Today guests have two cycle routes to choose between: a short pedal along the coast or a combination of the coastal route and a longer alternative that also takes in adjacent woodlands.
-The night will be spent in Spakenburg, a village well-known for its traditional costumes.
+At the evening boat tour to Huizen.

 Once again guests have a choice to make this morning.
 After breakfast you can cycle to Huizen or if you prefer to take things easier, you can enjoy the scenery from the comfort of the barge.
 From Huizen you will cycle to the beautiful fortress towns of Naarden and Muiden, which is famous for its historic castle.
 From Muiden, you will cycle along quiet roads to your final destination, the world famous city of Amsterdam.
 The afternoon and evening are then spent in Amsterdam.
 While you are there take the opportunity to visit Anne Frank’s home, the Rembrandt House Museum, the Royal Palace of Amsterdam, Dam Square, the very centre and heart of the city or maybe you could go on a canal tour (not included).